SWDV-665/week-7-groceries-app-on-heroku-kylekanderson/README.md

 ### Answers to submission questions

 How many hours do you estimate you used completing this assignment?
-I estimate that I spent about 5 hours completing this assignment
+I was able to complete the assignment this week rather quickly, as I had already setup the service layer for my final project app to run on Heroku.
+I estimate that I only spent about 45 minutes on the assignment this week.

 What was easiest for you when completing this assignment?
-Because I had already implemented a RESTful service layer and CRUD operations in my final project, I was able to refer to that implementation to help with completing this assignment this week.
+Because I was able to replicate most of what I had already done for my final project app here, most of this assignment was fairly simple.
+Because the MongoDB add-on on Heroku is now deprecated and the only available add-on is an enterprise-level paid add-on, I instead chose to host my MongoDB database on MongoDB Atlas (using AWS) for free.

 What was the most difficult challenge you experienced when completing this assignment?
-Observables and the RXJS library are a difficult concept to understand.
-I struggled with implementing those concepts both in my final project and in the assignment this week.
+Again, because I had already completed the tasks in this assignment for my final project app, there was nothing particularly difficult about this assignment this week.